 On 7th May 2015 Karen was re-elected as the MP for Staffordshire Moorlands with an increased majority of 10,174 and with 51% of the vote.
 Karen's vote increased by 6% compared with a national increase in the Conservative vote of 1%.

 After the election Karen was reappointed to the Home Office, becoming Minister for Preventing Abuse, Exploitation and Crime.
-Karen was promoted to Secretary of State for Culture Media and Sport in the Government reshuffle on 14th July 2016.
+Karen was promoted to Secretary of State for Digital, Culture Media and Sport in the Government reshuffle on 14th July 2016.

 Karen lives in Leek with her husband and two children.
 When she is not campaigning for the people of Staffordshire Moorlands or looking after the kids, Karen enjoys walking in the beautiful Staffordshire Peak District or experimenting with new recipes.